Monday, August 31, 2020

 They had lunch with Suhel and Pharazon again.
 This time Terra treated herself to vegetable stew, having to drink it from the bowl as there was a distinct lack of cutlery at the Werelupes’ distinct lack of tables.
 All of the flatware was made of clay, decorated with crescent moons and abstract patterns.
 If Terra looked close enough she could see the indentations of paw pads where Werelupes had shaped the dishes before firing them.

-Pharazon nibbled daintily at his food, shooting Terra occasional helpless glances.
-She returned them with smiles—making sure not to bare her teeth this time.
+Pharazon nibbled daintily at his food, shooting Terra occasional exasperated glances.
+She returned them with smiles.

 Monday, August 17, 2020